 Noise, Pets, and Everyday Life

-Tip: Spend time in your chosen neighborhood—especially at night—before committing to a rental.
-A week-long stay during a scouting trip can reveal a lot.
+Tip: Spend time in your chosen neighborhood, especially at night, before committing to a long term rental.
+A week-long stay during a relocation tour can reveal a lot about the city you plan to make your long term home!

 The Legal System Works Differently